kenanmorani/TF-IDF--RAG--and-FAISS-Information-Retrieval/README.md

 ## Documentation

 The paper is soon to be published as a preprint.
-An earlier version with the paper with details of the work can be found at the following link:
+An earlier version of the paper with details of the work can be found at the following link:
 https://drive.google.com/file/d/1BKk7GeDAE-M95av2ilXoraulOfO3sl2o/view?usp=sharing

 ## Clone the Repository: